How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 First, unfortunately, many scams are operating online that purport to offer article removal services.
 Some of these companies are even owned and operated by or closely associated with the same people who operate mugshot and other police blotter websites.
 Thus, these people are essentially extorting you.
 Moreover, many of these companies are located abroad and cannot be held accountable for their conduct.
 Attorneys, however, are ethically and professionally regulated by state bar associations.
 As such, we are always acting with your best interests in mind.

-Second, with legit reputation management companies, many of them will push their suppression services for the reasons discussed above since it is more profitable to them.
-Even if your reputation management service works on content removals, however, your case will be handled by a non-lawyer.
-With reputation management companies, your case will be handled by a “reputation specialist.”
-At Katherine O’Brien Law, your case will be handled by an experienced lawyer who is not only well-versed in content removal techniques and strategies but who is a trained negotiator by profession.
+Moreover, with reputation management companies, your case will be handled by a non-lawyer “reputation specialist.”
+At Katherine O’Brien Law, your case will be handled by an experienced content removal lawyer who is not only well-versed in content removal techniques and strategies but who is a trained negotiator by profession.
 The importance of this cannot be overemphasized since the removal of your article will ultimately come down to how your case is presented.
+Further, the very fact that an attorney, rather than a non-lawyer “reputation specialist,” is requesting removal on your behalf carries significant weight and credibility with news organizations and online platforms.
+This is especially true when there are legal and policy arguments involved.

-Perhaps most importantly, though, your case must be analyzed and reviewed for any possible legal issues that are likely to apply in any given case.
-Examples of some of the things that our content removal lawyers will do in any given case include:
+Perhaps most importantly, your case should be analyzed and reviewed for any possible legal issues and/or policy arguments that are likely to apply in any given case.
+Examples of some of the things that our content removal lawyers look for in any given case include:

 • Reviewing the content to see if it qualifies as revenge porn, harassment, cyberbullying, defamation, defamation in kind, sextortion, etc.